adclose-td/dataengineer_eval/README.md

 ##Submission
-Please Return Your Solution set with its own readme file with any notes on how to setup and run your code in a zip file to your recruiter or hr contact.
+Please Return Your Solution set with its own readme file with any notes on how to setup and run your code in a zip file and upload to MFT/SFTP server with information provided.
+File should be named `my_name.zip` and put in the inbound folder.
+You won't have read or list permissions so you won't see file appear after it is uploaded.